The Quick Verdict

 Average loss per rental scam victim

-CoHabby Basic plan per month for landlords
+CoHabby plan per month for landlords

 0